 - Compliment others' behind their back – and mean it.

-- Go out of your way to make people's lives easier – think ahead, prep them for meeting etc.
+- Go out of your way to make people's lives easier – think ahead, prep them for a meeting, etc.

 - Be generous with your time and expertise.